marcrdavis/ArduinoTITO-PlayerTracking/README.md

   6/21: Sorry- found a bug in the hosted UI on the MEGA sketches - working on it.
+  Also there seems to be a security change in Chrome which will cause CORS errors for the hosted UI.
+  I am working to fix that.

   Version 3.1 Build 20260619 (ALL SKETCHES)